Effective divisors on Hurwitz spaces

 We now describe the construction of four effective divisors on particular Hurwitz spaces interesting in moduli theory.
-The divisors in question are of syzygetic nature and resemble somehow the (virtual) divisors on $\mm_g$ discussed in the first part of the paper.
-Note that these divisors on Hurwitz spaces, unlike say the divisor $\mathfrak{D}$ on $\cM_{23}$, are defined directly in terms of a general element $[C,A]\in \H_{g,k}$, without making reference to other attributes of the curve $C$.
+The divisors in question are of syzygetic nature and resemble somehow the divisors on $\mm_g$ used recently in \cite{FJP} to show that both $\mm_{22}$ and $\mm_{23}$, as well as those used earlier in \cite{F2} and \cite{F3} to disprove the Slope Conjecture formulated in \cite{HMo}.
+The divisors on $\hh_{g,k}$ that we consider are defined directly in terms of a general element $[C,A]\in \H_{g,k}$ (where $A\in W^1_k(C)$), without making reference to other attributes of the curve $C$.
 This simplifies both the task of computing their classes and showing that the respective codimension $1$ conditions in moduli lead to genuine divisor on $\H_{g,k}$.
-Using the irreducibility of $\H_{g,k}$, this amounts to exhibiting \emph{one} example of a point $[C,A]$ outside the divisor, which can be easily achieved with the use of \emph{Macaulay}.
-We mention also the papers \cite{GK2}, \cite{DP}. where one studies syzygetic loci in Hurwitz spaces using the splitting type of the scroll one canonically associates to a cover $C\rightarrow \PP^1$.
+Using the irreducibility of $\H_{g,k}$, this amounts to exhibiting \emph{one} example of a point $[C,A]\in \H_{g,k}$ outside the divisor, which can be easily achieved with the use of \emph{Macaulay}.
+This is in sharp contrast to the situation in \cite{FJP}, where establishing the transversality statement ensuring that the virtual divisor on the moduli spaces in question are actual divisors turns out to be a major challenge.
+We mention finally also the papers \cite{GK2}, \cite{DP}, where one studies other interesting divisors in Hurwitz spaces using the splitting type of the $(k-1)$-dimensional scroll canonically associated to a degree $k$ cover $C\rightarrow \PP^1$.